mccorby/Course-SDC/Term1/CarND-Traffic-Sign-Classifier-Project/README.md

 As a last step, I normalized the image data because data should be in a similar range when processed by the network This  helps avoiding the gradients running wild

-I decided to generate additional data because:
+I decided to generate additional data because having more samples helps the model to be more accurate.
+Note that by using regularization techniques overfitting will be reduced
- * The original dataset is skewed with some classes being underrepresented.
-This would make the predictions always favoured those classes with more samples
- * I then added more additional data to increase dataset size

 To add more data to the the data set, I used the following techniques:
  * Rotation.
 I applied a random rotation of less than 10 degrees